-In addition to that, the MOT Regulation No. 83/2012 required the importation of agriculture products for 219 HS Code should be conducted by registered importer (IT).
+In addition to that, the MOT Regulation No. 83/2012 that amended by MOT regulations No. 61/2013 and 36/2014 required the importation of agriculture products for 215 HS Code should be conducted by registered importer (IT).

 Import documents may be prepared in English, but the level of comprehension by officials is limited.
 As an example, Customs would not accept the term "cartage" on an invoice as meaning a freight charge because "cartage" is not in the most widely used English Indonesian dictionary.